fabiojmendes/blog.juzam.pro/content/posts/2025-08-25/hugging-face-agents/index.md

 ## First agent using smolagents

-If that seems to abstract, let me walk you through a real example using a simple agent that uses a couple of tools to calculate the distance between two cities.
+If that seems too abstract, let me walk you through a real example using a simple agent that uses a couple of tools to calculate the distance between two cities.
+Allow me to dive into the code.
-Let dive into the code.
-This example is based on [smolagents](http://smolagents.org) framework from Hugging Face.
-It focuses on the `CodeAgent` class which is a special kind of agent that uses python code to answer its requests.

-I'll be using `uv` to manage the dependencies for this tutorial, so if you don't have it already go ahead and install it following the [installation steps](https://docs.astral.sh/uv/getting-started/installation/) first.
+This example is based on the [smolagents](http://smolagents.org) framework from Hugging Face.
+It focuses on the `CodeAgent` class, which is a special kind of agent that uses Python code to answer its requests.
+I'll be using `uv` to manage the dependencies for this tutorial, so if you don't have it already, go ahead and install it following the
+[installation steps](https://docs.astral.sh/uv/getting-started/installation/)
+first.